sarthaks20/sarthaks20.github.io/_pages/about.md

 During my time at IIT Delhi, I have worked on several research projects that have helped me develop my skills and knowledge in the field of civil engineering.
 In addition to my research work, I also have experience in competitive programming and possess technical skills in programming languages such as C++, Python, Java, Julia, and software and tools such as Microsoft Office, Visual Studio Code, STAAD.Pro, Abaqus FEA, and MATLAB.

 I am always eager to learn and explore new technologies and methodologies in my field.
-In the future, I plan to pursue higher studies and specialize in structural engineering or computational mechanics.
+In the future, I plan to pursue higher studies and specialize in computational structural mechanics.
 I am confident that my skills, coupled with my dedication and hard work, will enable me to excel in my chosen field and make valuable contributions to the scientific community.